jackroehrig/clothing-store/README.md

 You can clone it yourself but you will need to create your own database and create a .env folder where you will store the db name, username, and password.
 As well as the JSON web token random string.

-The easier way is to follow the live link I've provided or can if you contact me of course.
+The easier way is to [follow the live link I've provided](https://radiant-ridge-27206.herokuapp.com/).

 ## Technologies